 This post is an honest post for everyone who may have been or currently are in a similar situation.
 This post is also my first one after months of hiatus as it felt right for my heart to take a break from blogging.
-During this break, I also faced few situations when I had to end friendships - friendships that were long, friendships that were valuable at a particular point in time, friendships that stopped nurturing both sides.
+During this break, I also faced few situations where I had to end friendships - friendships that were long, friendships that were valuable at a particular point in time, friendships that stopped nurturing both sides.
 I want to share my learnings with you, so you, too, know that it is more than ok to choose your own (mental) health first, whatever this means.

 1. When your gut is talking, listen to it - it is always right.

-I had a friend, who was there for me during my lowest lows in life and was one one my closest friends.
+I had a friend, who was there for me during my lowest lows in life and was one of my closest friends.
 We supported and inspired each other - I will never forget how our friendship helped me see the light at the end of the tunnel.
-I don`t know what it eventually was, but a side-effect of being so invested in personal development is that you sooner or later start to grow - and potentially apart from your friends, even your closest.
+I don`t know what it eventually was, but a side-effect of being so invested in personal development is that you sooner or later start to grow (out) - and potentially apart from your friends, even your closest.
 With increased self-awareness and inner work, you not only get to know yourself better, but also learn more about your values in life and relationships.
 One of my values is mindfulness - in communication, in awareness, and appreciation towards life.

 There were moments in our friendship that were suddenly disturbing - as relationships build on both sides, I know that one part was clearly on me.
 However, if this feeling of feeling drained, not understood, being absorbed is repeating over and over again - then it is time to look closer and be honest about this relationship.
 Your gut (i.e. heart / higher force / etc.) knows what is right for you - even if your mind is battling to convince you that it is safer to stay in this relationship.
 At the end, who wants to be lonely?
 But - if you don`t listen to it, the situation will emerge again until it explodes!